-- Classified into non-proliferative, proliferative, and macular oedema - Is the leading course of blindness in the developed world countries - Diabetic retinopathy is a microvascular complication of both type 1 and 2 diabetes - About 20% of patients with type 2 diabetes have retinopathy at diagnosis. - The prevalence is strongly related to the duration of diabetes, prolonged hyperglycaemia and the presence of nephropathy, hypertension and dyslipidaemia - National and international studies show that between 30-40% of people with diabetes have retinopathy - Severe retinopathy may be present with normal vision - Educate patients to seek prompt medical assessment if there is any visual deterioration - Refractive errors occur as lens changes shape with elevated blood glucose
+- Classified into non-proliferative, proliferative, and macular oedema - Is the leading course of blindness in the developed world countries - Diabetic retinopathy is a microvascular complication of both type 1 and 2 diabetes - About 20% of patients with type 2 diabetes have retinopathy at diagnosis. - The prevalence is strongly related to the duration of diabetes, prolonged hyperglycaemia and the presence of nephropathy, hypertension and dyslipidaemia - National and international studies show that between 30-40% of people with diabetes have retinopathy - Severe retinopathy may be present with normal vision - Educate patients to seek prompt medical assessment if there is any visual deterioration - Very rapid improvement of glycaemic control can result in short-term worsening of retinopathy.
+Inform the ophthalmology department if a patient with established retinopathy is being taken from poor control to tight control quickly in case laser treatment becomes indicated - In the longer term, the risk of retinopathy progression is decreased by tight glycaemic control. - Refractive errors occur as the lens changes shape with elevated blood glucose

-This means that when the glucose levels are high, you may experience blurred vision.
+This means that when the glucose levels are high, they may experience blurred vision.
 This is reversible.
 Retinopathy is not reversible.